vnvstore/Web-App-Demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Create the production build for our application.:
+2. Create the production build for our application:

 ```bash
 npm run build